yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 *   Deployinator

-### Output
+### Assumption

 It's worth noting that tools evolve.
-The more important thing is to understand the underlying principles of the entire culture and to adapt to ever-changing technologies.
+Because new developments emerge all the time, technology is always in flux.
+Technological products evolve, as does the way they are used.
+To stay in business, you must be aware of technological advancements that are relevant to your industry.
+What matters most is understanding the underlying principles of the entire culture and adapting to ever-changing technologies.